 3. Get your pupil-led Steering Group in place

 Read some guidance about setting up the Steering Group.

 Carry out the pupil questionnaires and staff and governor questionnaires so that you have an overview of the staff and pupils’ current knowledge and understanding of children’s rights and the UN Convention on the Rights of the Child.

 If you would like to complete these online with SurveyMonkey, please let your Professional Adviser and email@example.com know so they can set you up.

 4b.
 Complete the School Questionnaire Summary spreadsheet

-Use the pupil and staff questionnaire results to do this.
+Use the pupil and staff and governor questionnaire results to do this.
 Find the School Questionnaire Summary here.